haddocking/haddocking.github.io/education/biomolecular-simulations-2020/Metadynamics_tutorial/index.md

 * The ranking of all generated poses, according to a given _scoring function_ which should reproduce at best the free energy of binding of the complex.
 In some cases, however, scoring functions do not aim to estimate the free energy of binding but they are just used to sort the poses in a way to distinguish the most stable ones from unstable complex conformations.

 Docking is also the main computational method used in virtual screening (VS) campaigns aiming to the identification of putative drug candidates *in silico* [[3](#ref03),[4](#ref04),[5](#ref05)].
 Clearly, a docking calculation should correctly rank native-like poses of virtually any compound as the top ones, thus assigning them the highest score (i.e. the lowest binding free energy).
-While the above tasks i) and ii) can be implemented in different ways, however, they are both subject to failures due to the intrinsic limitations of docking algorithms.
+While the above tasks i) and ii) can be implemented in different ways, they are both subject to failures due to the intrinsic limitations of docking algorithms.
 Examples of these limitations include the lack of protein flexibility (unability to sample bound-like conformations of the binding site) and problems in correctly accounting for entropic and de-solvation contributions to the scoring functions [[3](#ref03),[4](#ref04),[6](#ref06)].

-The sampling problem, which is the focus of the present tutorial, is a crucial issue in presence of significant structural changes of the protein receptor due to the interaction with ligands (a mechanism known as induced fit [[7](#ref07)]), which induces at least changes in the orientation of side chains and more generally in the shape of the binding site.
+The sampling problem, which is the focus of the present tutorial, is a crucial issue in presence of significant structural changes of the receptor due to the interaction with ligands (a mechanism known as induced fit [[7](#ref07)]), which induces at least changes in the orientation of side chains and more generally in the shape of the binding site.
 This is particularly relevant in the search for new drug candidates, for which experimental information regarding their complexes with the target protein is not always available.

 Several methods were developed in the past decades to deal with this issue, but a general and successful approach is still missing [[6](#ref06),[8](#ref08)].
 Among the existing approaches, the ensemble-docking method was developed with the aim to account for the plasticity of the receptor by performing docking calculations on multiple conformations (of the receptor) obtained by experimental or computational means.
 The advantage of using multiple conformations is the increased probability to have in the pool of structures at least one featuring a bound-like conformation of the binding site, suitable to optimally dock the correct ligand(s).
 This approach was shown to improve the outcome of docking and VS calculations [[2](#ref02),[3](#ref03),[5](#ref05)].

 In this tutorial we will show you how to run a metadynamics simulation with the aim of enhancing the sampling of different conformations of a protein.
 Those conformations can then be used to further improve the predictive power of molecular docking in cases where even a long unbiased MD simulation is unable to generate bound-like conformations of the target under study.
-This is usually the case of proteins undergoing large-scale conformational changes, often involving transitions between states separed by high free energy (compared to thermal energy) barriers.
+This is usually the case of proteins undergoing large-scale conformational changes, often involving transitions between states separed by high free energy barriers (compared to thermal energy).
 The target protein we will focus on during the tutorial, the [T4 phage beta-glucosyltransferase](https://www.sciencedirect.com/science/article/abs/pii/S0022283601949058?via%3Dihub), belongs to this category, as shown by the large distortion at the binding site (BS) upon binding of its substrate uridine diposphate (RMSD<sub>BS</sub>  = 2.8 A between unbound and bound structures).
-In this tutorial, we will generate different conformations of the protein generated by enhanced-sampling MD simulations.
+In

 The content of this tutorial follows the workflow presented [in our recently published work](https://pubs.acs.org/doi/10.1021/acs.jcim.8b00730):